vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 are *domain name resolvable addresses* used in the TAS architecture to route network traffic to mapped applications.

-It consists of two parts:
+A route consists of two parts:

 1.  `domain`:
     A